-For the Outremer yard, the every part of the specifications has to be precise.
-They have to be completely consistent with what the naval architect has drawn, and he works in close collaboration with the designers and engineers to reach a harmonious end result.
+At Outremer every specification has to be precise and consistent with what the naval architect has drawn.
+During catamaran construction, he or she works in close collaboration with the designers and engineers to reach a harmonious end result.

-Safety, reliability, performance, comfort and enjoyment are the keywords throughout the design of an Outremer.
+Safety, reliability, performance, comfort, and pleasure are the key words throughout the design of an Outremer blue water catamaran.

 Even though the philosophy of the yard of is to reduce weight, this must never be done to the detriment of the structure, and our designers are committed to reinforcing the essential areas: the bows are protected by several watertight crash-boxes, the lower part of the hulls are resistant to collision and knocking, the daggerboard wells are indestructible as the daggerboards act as a fuse, making it insubmersible as a result.

 Even though modern composites such as those found in sandwich construction are essential materials for saving weight, an Outremer always has the lower part of the hull built in a very thick monolithic laminate: in the event of collision, no structure in sandwich construction could compete with the strength of an Outremer hull.
 The structure is completely laminated in the hull, and not simply glued on: there is no backing mold interfering with access to any part of the underwater hull, and all the systems remain visible and accessible.